danthegoodman1/nixieProjects/README.md

 ### Why tho?

 Old tech looks cool... like really cool.
 You can simulate it with LED's, but that has pixelation and is less fun and adventurous.
 Dealing with different types of circuits, higher voltages, and new component shapes has been a valuable electronics and programming experience so far.

+**I mean, look at this:**

+(INSERT PICTURES AND GIFS)

 ## Table of Contents
 - [IN-14 Nixie Tube Clock](in-14Clock)